N11K6/ML_Demos/README.md

 # Hello and Welcome

-This repository is a small collection of Machine Learning projects that I could be considered my portfolio.
+This repository is a small collection of Machine Learning projects that could be considered my portfolio.

 I will be adding some short and perhaps some longer projects that I feel are indicative of my research interests and working methods.